Santiago Santiago Metropolitan, Chile Travel Guide

 A chronological guide to ensure nothing is overlooked.

-Ensure your passport remains valid for at least six months beyond your return date.
+Ensure your passport remains must have six months validity beyond your return date.

 Research and apply for any necessary visas for your nationality.